olvaffe/olv-notes/cros/sommelier.md

 * `VIRTWL_IOCTL_NEW` to get a context fd.
 When the context fd is readable, `VIRTWL_IOCTL_RECV` to read the data, massage the data, and write the data into the socketpair.
+* `VIRTWL_IOCTL_NEW_ALLOC` asks the host device to create a memfd, map it, inject the pages into the guest, and return the gpa to the guest kernel driver
+* `VIRTWL_IOCTL_NEW_DMABUF` asks the host device to create a GEM BO, map it, inject the pages into the guest, and return the gpa to the guest kernel driver

 ## X11 Sommelier